sk8darr/AndroidSambaTestApp/README.md

 if you press the download button the app will return true if the file exist in the device otherwise returns false if connection fails returns the exception

 By default the app search the specified file in the download folder of the device.
-You can change this value by edit the Utils file in the method getLocalPath()
+You can change this value by editing the Utils file in the method getLocalPath()